nalgeon/tryxinyminutes/try/ripgrep/index.md

 > Capturing groups actually start at index `0`, but the 0th capturing group always corresponds to the entire match.
 The capturing group at index `1` always corresponds to the first explicit capturing group found in the regex pattern.

 ripgrep **will never modify your files**.
-The `--replace` flag only controls ripgrep's output-mode="html" output.
+The `--replace` flag only controls ripgrep's output.
 (And there is no flag to let you do a replacement in a file.)

 ## Configuration